 Scope: Interior glazing package.
 Structural glass wall, glass conference rooms, fire-rated doors, storefronts, glass doors, and miscellaneous glazing.

-Highlights: 16-foot high structural glass wall.
+Highlights: Estimated interior glazing scope; awarded through creative technical solutions for the structural glass wall and elliptical conference room geometry.
+16-foot high structural glass wall.
 Elliptical glass conference rooms mirroring the building's iconic elliptical outer form.

 Project Context: At the time of completion, the largest urban office building to be energy-positive.
 Triple-paned electrochromic glazing that automatically adjusts tint based on sun angle, season, cloud cover, and glare.
 Nearly 3,000 solar panels generating over 1,175 MWh of green power annually.
 LEED Platinum.